EnderCommunity/EnderFramework/README.md

 ## License
 [Apache License, Version 2.0](LICENSE)

+When using the logos of EnderFramework, or GitHub, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

 ## More

 *Follow [@EnderAdel](https://twitter.com/EnderAdel) on Twitter to keep yourself up-to-date on everything related to the framework.
 You can also join our [Discord server](https://discord.gg/rWbtez6).*